Ha-neu-l/CO2_Intensity_Data_ETL_Pipeline/README.md

 **Load:** load the transformed data into a SQLite database, organized into structured tables.

-## 2.Data Source
+## Data Source
 The primary data source is the [Official Carbon Intensity API for Great Britain](https://carbon-intensity.github.io/api-definitions/).
 This API provides real-time and forecasted carbon intensity data for the electricity grid in Great Britain.
 The _**intensity/date/{date}**_ endpoint is specifically used to retrieve intensity data for a given day.

-## 3. ETL Pipeline Details
+## ETL Pipeline Details
 The ETL process is broken down into four main functions: Data Acquisition, Data Cleaning, Data Transformation, and Data Loading.

 1. **Data Acquisition (Extraction)**

     - _verif_date_validity(date)_: A helper function to validate that a given date string is in YYYY-MM-DD format and represents a valid calendar date.
 It returns the formatted date or None on failure.

-    - _ get_co2_intensity_data(date)_: is the function responsible for extracting raw data of a specific day from , and returning it in a dataFrame ready for the next step of the pipeline.
+    - _get_co2_intensity_data(date)_: is the function responsible for extracting raw data of a specific day from , and returning it in a dataFrame ready for the next step of the pipeline.
 This function returns the data from 23:00 of the previous day to 23:00 of the targeted day, which makes the data not reliable to be used in analytics.
 For this reason we defined.

     - _get_co2_intensity_data_2days(date)_: to get the data of a day and the next one.